-- 1. During the community based and disaster risk reduction project preparation process, consideration of technical options shall involve a concurrent assessment of potential associated land acquisition impacts, so that, where feasible, design alternatives to minimize such impacts can be identified as early as possible. - 2.
-Consultation arrangements during the community based and disaster risk reduction project preparation process shall be transparent and inclusive to ensure that all persons affected by involuntary land acquisition or resettlement agree on the mitigation measures. - 3.
-Community and disaster risk reduction project proposals involving involuntary land acquisition or resettlement shall include the costs of compensation/rehabilitation. - 4.
+- 1. During the community based project preparation process, consideration of technical options shall involve a concurrent assessment of potential associated land acquisition impacts, so that, where feasible, design alternatives to minimize such impacts can be identified as early as possible. - 2.
+Consultation arrangements during the community based project preparation process shall be transparent and inclusive to ensure that all persons affected by involuntary land acquisition or resettlement agree on the mitigation measures. - 3.
+Community project proposals involving involuntary land acquisition or resettlement shall include the costs of compensation/rehabilitation. - 4.
 Replacement housing sites or agricultural land will be located as near as possible to the land lost, and at an available site which is acceptable to the PAP. - 5.
 Lack of formal title to assets lost (land/house/business) will not bar a PAP from being entitled to receive assistance to achieve the objective of this Policy Framework. - 6.
 Land and other assets will only be taken into possession after compensation has been paid to the affected person, and relocation assistance shall likewise be provided before people are displaced. - 7.
-If compensation cannot be paid or deposited before the assets acquired are taken into possession (in cases where the owner cannot be found), interest will be paid at market rate on the amount awarded from the date of award till the date of payment. - 8.
+If compensation cannot be paid or deposited before the assets acquired are taken into possession, interest will be paid at market rate on the amount awarded from the date of award till the date of payment. - 8.
 A very large proportion of the households in the urban slum areas are female headed, and care should be taken to ensure that they receive compensation and resettlement benefits in cases where the title-holder is an absent male.
-However, compensation and resettlement benefits to female headed households would not cancel claims on a property by the title holder. - 9.
-If community members elect to voluntarily donate land/assets without compensation (only for community based sub-projects financed from ICDP), they must be fully informed about the project and its grievance redress arrangements ahead of the agreement, and it must be documented that this act is performed freely and voluntarily, without any coercion.
+However, compensation and resettlement benefits to female headed households would not cancel claims on a property by the title holder.

+9. If community members elect to voluntarily donate land/assets without compensation, they must be fully informed about the project and it's grievance redress arrangements ahead of the agreement, and it must be documented that this act is performed freely and voluntarily, without any coercion.